Visitor Information

 Indigenous Patient Navigator provides culturally and spiritually relevant support for Indigenous patients and their families throughout the cancer journey.

 Lymphedema Clinic Therapist is a physiotherapist who can help you manage your lymphedema.
 Lymphedema is the swelling of the soft tissue and is a side effect that can begin during or after cancer treatment.
-This service needs a referral from a physician of the Simcoe Muskoka Regional Cancer Program.
+This service needs a referral from a physician of the Hudson Regional Cancer Program.
 For more information about lymphedema, please see our Lymphedema brochure.

 Spiritual Care Providers connects us with the things that matter deeply; that which strengthens us, helps us cope, and gives us hope.
 You don’t have to be religious to benefit from spiritual care.